 We will be using the popular open

-source enterprise search platform, Solr/Lucene
+source enterprise search platform, ElasticSearch

 which is based on the even more popular Lucene

 All email to the instructor and TA about this class should contain

 "IST441" in the subject line.
 For example, the subject line

 might read "IST441: Question about ....".
 Email without this

 information might be deleted by spam filters or placed in a folder

 identifier will usually be read within 24 hours of being received.

-Reuse: Materials from this
+Open Educational Resources: Materials from this

 course can be publicly reused in other courses.
 This course supports Open Educational Resources (OER) with most materials readily available online to all.